opencollab/arpack-ng/README.md

 - The install will now provide `arpack.h/hpp`, `parpack.h/hpp` and friends.
 - Examples of use can be found in `./TESTS` and` ./PARPACK/TESTS/MPI`.

+ISO_C_BINDING is a feature of modern Fortran meant to handle safely interoperability between Fortran and C (in practice, no more need to use ugly tricks to link F77 functions to C code using "underscored" symbols).

 Those who are interested in `ISO_C_BINDING` support can checkout following links for more informations.

 - <http://fortranwiki.org/fortran/show/ISO_C_BINDING>